 Return to Content

-Margaret represents St. George's University of London on the Faculty Quality Committee and the Faculty Education Committee.
+During her role as the Course Director for the Post Graduate Diploma in Nursing programme she was responsible for the day-to-day running of the two year programme, managing assessment processes both in theory and practice and was responsible for the quality of nursing educational provision for the PG Dip program.
+She represents St George's University of London on the Faculty Quality Committee.
 This gives her a faculty perspective on both quality and the teaching and learning strategy.
-This role has enabled Margaret to build on the implementation and evaluation of all graduate degree/postgraduate programmes.
+The role has enabled her to build on the implementation and evaluation of the all graduate degree/post graduate programs.

 Interprofessional education, employability, case management, transferable skills within newly qualified nurses.